Federal judge accuses Mueller's team of 'lying,' trying to target Trump: 'C'mon man!'

 Ellis seemed amused and not persuaded.

-He summed up the Special Counsel’s Office as, "We said this was what [the] investigation was about, but we are not bound by it and we were lying."
+He summed up the argument of the Special Counsel’s Office as, "We said this was what [the] investigation was about, but we are not bound by it and we were lying."

 He referenced the common exclamation from NFL announcers, saying: "C'mon man!"